dessertj/dessertj-core/README.md

 Groups and Cycles
 -----------------

 The problem with a dependency cycle is: there is no starting point.
-Thus you cannot use or test a class involved in a cycle without having all other classes available.
-(By using a mocking framework testing of an isolated class is possible with limitations.)
-Small cycles between classes are often necessary, but big interwined cycles make your software a ball of wool.
-In such an environment testing is a nightmare, because each simple test needs a very complex setup that initializes all parts of the software.
-It is not possible to re-use such a software without replicating the whole infrastructure with all it's system requirements, event if only a small part is required.
+Thus, you cannot use or test a class involved in a cycle without having all other classes available.
+(By using a mocking framework limited testing of an isolated class is possible.)
+Small cycles between classes are often necessary, but big intertwined cycles make your software a ball of wool.
+In such an environment testing is a nightmare because each simple test needs a very complex setup that initializes all parts of the software.
+It is not possible to re-use such a software without replicating the whole infrastructure with all its system requirements, even if only a small part is required.

 #### SliceGroup
 For cycle detection dessert provides the concept of a `SliceGroup`.
-A the name says, a `SliceGroup` is a group of `Slice` objects.
-The `SliceGroup` has the static convienience factory methods `splitByPackage` and `splitByEntry` to split up a `Slice` into smaller corresponding slices.
+As the name says, a `SliceGroup` is a group of `Slice` objects.
+The `SliceGroup` has the static convenience factory methods `splitByPackage` and `splitByEntry` to split up a `Slice` into smaller corresponding slices.
 By providing a `SlicePartioner` an arbitrary criterium can be used to split up a `Slice`.
-All `SliceEntry` objects the `partKey` methods maps to the same string will be in the same  `Slice`.
+All `SliceEntry` objects the `partKey` method maps to the same string will be in the same `Slice`.

 #### Cycle detection
 To detect cycles for a `SliceGroup` *sg* you can use: